trankimtu/git-tutorial/README.md

                 Know current remote: git remote
                 (*_*) After clone to laptop, origin is automatical created (*_*) 3rd : Changing

+    a.
+Use Visual Studio Code
-    > a.
-Use Visual Studio Code to code the html
+    b.
+Use terminal inside the Visual Studio Code to add, commit, and push as well

 4th : send to staging area